Aditi – Mother of the Devas

 As the mother of the Devas, Aditi holds a profound sense of loyalty and protectiveness towards her sons, including Indra, the king of the gods.
 Her relationship with her sister Diti, also married to Kashyapa and the mother of the Asuras, the perpetual rivals of the Devas, is marked by tension.
 Aditi and Diti’s rivalry symbolizes the cosmic battle between light and darkness, order and chaos.

 In one instance [Devi:4.3.18], Aditi incited her son Indra to thwart Diti’s plans to give birth to a powerful son who could threaten the Devas.
 When Diti was pregnant, Indra entered her womb through his mystical powers and, at Aditi’s urging, struck the fetus with his thunderbolt, causing it to split into seven parts.
 Each fragment then gave rise to the Maruts, who became companions to Indra, strengthening his forces.
+Among the sons associated with Aditi, one lesser-known Aditya is Martanda, who holds a unique place in Vedic cosmology as the sun left out by the gods.

-Aditi as the Mother of Vamana
+Aditi as the Mother of Vamana – The Dwarf

 Distressed by Mahabali’s ascendancy and the subjugation of her children, Aditi turned to Vishnu, praying ardently for his help.
 Pleased by her unwavering devotion, Vishnu agreed to incarnate as her son.
 He was born to Aditi as the dwarf sage Vamana.
 Vamana approached Mahabali and, using a clever ploy, reclaimed the heavens for the Devas by covering the universe in three giant strides.